kundajelab/3DChromatin_ReplicateQC/README.md

 cd 3DChromatin_ReplicateQC
 install_scripts/install_3DChromatin_ReplicateQC.sh
 ```
-**Note if you are installing these locally**: There are a few parameters you can provide to the installation script, to point it to your desired python installation, R installation, R library, modules and bedtools installation.
+**Note if you are installing these locally**: There are a few parameters you can provide to the installation script, to point it to your desired python installation (where you installed anaconda, e.g. `/home/anaconda/bin/python`), R installation, R library, modules and bedtools installation.
 Thus, you can run the above script as follows:

 ```
 install_scripts/install_3DChromatin_ReplicateQC.sh --pathtopython /path/to/your/python --pathtor /path/to/your/R --rlib /path/to/your/Rlibrary --modules modulename --pathtobedtools path/to/your/bedtools